-Guides to court practice and procedure range from the official guides which set out rules of civil and criminal procedure to guides to specific courts and procedures.
+Guides to court practice and procedure range from formal works setting out the rules of civil and criminal procedure to guides to specific courts and procedures.
 There are also less formal guides aimed at providing practical checklists.

 Key titles include: